Ruapekapeka Pā

 Facilities

-The first protests were just symbolic, but rapidly became major clashes.
+The first protests were symbolic, but rapidly became major clashes.
 In 1845, a series of battles were fought a few kilometres inland from Kororāreka (now also known as Russell).
-The famous Ngāpuhi chief Hōne Heke and his uncle Chief Te Ruki Kawiti spearheaded the resistance, which included the construction of Ruapekapeka Pā, while other Māori sided with the British.
+The famous Ngāpuhi rangatira Hōne Heke and his uncle Te Ruki Kawiti spearheaded the resistance, which included the construction of Ruapekapeka Pā, while other Māori sided with the British.

-Ruapekapeka Pā is proudly cared for by the Department of Conservation Te Papa Atawhai
+Ruapekapeka Pā is proudly cared for by Te Ruapekapeka Trust and the Department of Conservation Te Papa Atawhai.

-Marvel at the well-preserved ditch and bank defences, one of the remaining cannons used by Chief Kawiti, and the well that supplied water to the defenders.
+Marvel at the well-preserved ditch and bank defenses, one of the remaining cannons used by Chief Kawiti, and the well that supplied water to the defenders.

-He Rua Whakautu mo te Riri is a new addition to the site, unveiled in 2021 to mark the 175th anniversary of the conflict.
+He Rua Whakautu mo te Riri was unveiled in 2021 to mark the 175th anniversary of the conflict.
 This memorial stone acknowledges all those who were involved in the battle of Te Ruapekapeka and in particular those who gave their lives for their respective causes.

 Other Tohu Whenua in Te Tai Tokerau Northland